angular/angular-ja/aio-ja/content/guide/deprecations.md

 For testing a function `canActivate` guard, using `TestBed` and `TestBed.runInInjectionContext` is recommended.
 Test mocks and stubs can be provided through DI with `{provide: X, useValue: StubX}`.

+You can also continue to use your class-based guards and pass in the mock dependencies.
+When used in the route definition, you can map these guards to functions using the helper functions in the router package `mapToCanMatch`, `mapToCanActivate`, etc.

-Functional guards can also be written in a way that's either testable with `runInInjectionContext` or by passing mock implementations of dependencies.
+Finally, functional guards can be written in a way that's either testable with `runInInjectionContext` or by passing mock implementations of dependencies.
 For example: